siriusastrebe/syc/README.md

     syc.list('name')
     -> {hello: 'world'}

-You can change the data on either the server or the client...
-And see the change reflected everywhere else.
+You can change the data on either the server or the client.
+Syc will observe the change as it happens and automatically communicate the new values.

     shared.goodbye = "farewell!"